Free download · 24 pages · A4 PDF

 Who is in scope under NIS2?

-Entities operating in Annex I (high-criticality) or Annex II (other critical) sectors that meet the medium-sized enterprise threshold (50+ employees or EUR 10 million+ turnover, per Recommendation 2003/361/EC).
-Some entities are in scope regardless of size, including TLD registries, DNS providers, trust service providers, and central public administration.
+Companies in Annex I or Annex II sectors that pass the medium-size mark.
+That means 50+ staff, or more than EUR 10 million in turnover, per Recommendation 2003/361/EC.
+Annex I covers what the EU treats as the most critical sectors: energy, transport, banking, financial markets, health, water, digital infrastructure, public administration, space.
+Annex II covers other critical sectors: postal, waste, chemicals, food, manufacturing, digital providers, research.
+A few entities are in scope no matter their size: TLD registries, DNS providers, trust service providers, and central public administration.
 Sections 4, 6, and 7 of the PDF cover scope in detail.

 When did NIS2 enter into force, and what is the transposition deadline?